Porto Walking Tour: A Self-Guided Walking Tour of Porto, Portugal by JetSettingFools.co

 Amazing Church, Igreja de Santo Ildefonso, Porto, Portugal

 MAP.
 The Baroque Igreja de Santo Ildefonso – or Church of Saint Ildefonso – was built in the early 1700s.
-It took 30 years to complete – and was opened in 1739.
+It took 30 years to complete – and was officially opened in 1739.
 In 1932, the church’s facade was covered in 11,000 of the traditional Portuguese azulejo tiles.
-The tiles were painted by Portuguese artist, Jorge Colaco, who is responsible for painting many of the azulejo tiles that you will notice while on Porto walks.
+The tiles were painted by Portuguese artist, Jorge Colaco, who is responsible for many of the azulejo murals that you will notice while on Porto walks.

 #10 Sao Bento Train Station Porto

-Interior, Sao Bento Train Station, Porto, Portugal
+Tile Art Inside Sao Bento Train Station, Porto, Portugal

-A stately 3-story granite building, the true gem of the Sao Bento Train Station is the grand entrance hall.
+MAP.
+The always-buzzing Sao Bento Railway Station was constructed in the early 1900s – and the true gem of the stately 3-story granite building is the grand entrance hall.
 The interior of São Bento is decorated with 20,000 azulejo tiles – a project that took 11 years to complete (by artist Jorge Colaco, of course).
-The colorful upper tiles feature the different modes of transport that have been used in Portugal, while the blue and white tiles depict epic scenes in Portuguese history.

 Directions: Exit the station and turn right.
 Walk north across the street to the Church of St. Anthony.